apache/cassandra-java-driver/changelog/README.md

 ### 4.0.0-alpha4 (in progress)

+- [new feature] JAVA-1829: Add metrics for bytes-sent and bytes-received
 - [improvement] JAVA-1755: Normalize usage of DEBUG/TRACE log levels
 - [improvement] JAVA-1803: Log driver version on first use
 - [improvement] JAVA-1792: Add AuthProvider callback to handle missing challenge from server